OAAX-standard/OAAX/docs/CPU.md

 ## Conversion Toolchain

 The conversion toolchain is used to validate, optimize and simplify the ONNX models.
+At the end of the process it produces a simplified ONNX model.

 It can be used as follows:
 ```bash
 docker run -v /path/to/model-directory:/model  oaax-cpu-toolchain:latest /model/model.onnx /model/output
 ```

-# Known limitations

-- The runtime is implemented to run on AVX2 instruction set and above for x86_64.
-It is not compatible with older CPUs that do not support it.

 # Download links and compatibility matrix